-If your licence has expired or you cannot make such a declaration then you must fill in the application in the 'Downloads' section entitled 'HMO Licence App'.
+If your licence has expired and you cannot make such a declaration then you must fill in the application in the 'Documents' section entitled 'HMO Licence App'.
+If you fill in the 'HMO Renewal App' after your licence has expired then your application will be rejected.

 All currently licensed properties where the HMO licence has expired and a new application has not been received will be visited.
 You should note that if you continue to operate a licensable HMO without a valid licence or without having made application for a new licence, the council may take prosecution proceedings which upon summary conviction could lead to a fine of up to £20,000 being imposed per property.
 Furthermore, other action can be taken against you such as an application for a rent repayment order by tenants.

-If your licence has expired and your property is no longer licensable, please write or email using the 'contact us form' below explaining the reasons why this is the case.
-If you no longer own the property or control it, please inform the HMO Licensing Team on 0113 247 6248.
+If your licence has expired and your property is no longer licensable, please email via the 'Contact us' section explaining the reasons why this is the case.
+For further information contact the HMO Licensing Team on 0113 247 6248.

 You are also reminded of your right to seek independent legal and technical advice.